+Annual eye and vision examinations are an important part of preventatic health care.
 In order for our eyes to function properly and provide us with clear, uncompromised vision, we need to take proper care of them.
-Once of the best ways to do this is to regularly have them checked by a trained and experienced eye doctor.
-We are committed to helping our patients achieve optimal eye health and we do this by providing comprehensive eye exams using the latest, state-of-the-art diagnostic equipment here at our EyeCare Center in Wichita Falls, TX.
+One of the best ways to do this is to regularly have them checked by a trained and experienced eye doctor.
+We are committed to helping our patients achieve optimal eye health and we do this by providing comprehensive eye exams using the latest, state-of-the-art diagnostic equipment here at our eye care center in Wichita Falls, TX.

 What can I expect to be involved in my eye exam?